 A blog by Dr. David B. Gowler (Oxford College of Emory University) about the reception history of the parables of Jesus.
-It includes reflections on issues from three of my books on the parables: What are They Saying about the Parables?
-(Paulist), The Parables after Jesus (Baylor), Howard Thurman: Sermons on the Parables (Orbis).
+It includes reflections on issues from four of my books on the parables: Howard Thurman and the Quest for Community: From Prodigals to Good Samaritans, What are They Saying about the Parables?, The Parables after Jesus, Howard Thurman: Sermons on the Parables (Orbis).

 Wednesday, April 29, 2020